 However, this is not the case anymore as applications continue to update and improve their performance; these programs’ hardware requirements also increase.

-But what does your RAM do actually, and why does it affect your computer’s performance?
+But what does your RAM do, and why does it affect your computer’s performance?

 What is RAM?